-This technique makes extensive use of animation software programmes.
+This technique makes extensive use of animation software programs.
 3D objects are constructed using curves or 2D geometric figures.
-Software programmes are used to modify the texture, light and colour of the object surface.
+Software programs are used to modify the texture, light and colour of the object surface.
 Virtual cameras are used to zoom, focus, illuminate and resize the 3D objects.
 Important frames are developed to regulate the flow of intermediate frames.
-This technique is commonly used to create animation for television programmes, movies and online and console games.
+This technique is commonly used to create animation for television programs, movies and online and console games.

 A good animator should have knowledge of: